From the Provence of the Popes to the Luberon – Self-guided

 Day 5

 Chandler, Petit-Pabos, Grande-Rivière, Ste-Thérèse-de-Gaspé, Cap d’Espoir, L’Anse-à-Beaufils, Percé.
-Option via La Petite-France, St-Isidore-de-Gaspé.
-(31 to 38 miles).
+Alternative route via La Petite-France, St-Isidore-de-Gaspé.
+(51 to 62 km).

 Day 6